top of page

 Smart spending, open decisions, and a community built for everyone.

-Kalee Weiland - Post 5
+Sugar Hill - Post 5

-Its nice to meet you!
-I was born and raised in Gwinnett County.
 Over a decade ago, my then-boyfriend, now husband, Michael and I settled into our first apartment together in Sugar Hill while working our way through college.
-We made Sugar Hill our home for years.
-When it was time to buy our first house, we knew Sugar Hill was not only where we wanted to make our investment, but start our family.
+Our next stop was a house on Hillcrest where we got married, had our daughter, and made memories with our best friends.
+When it was time to buy our first house, we knew Sugar Hill was where we wanted to make our investment and raise our family.

 Education